 Terms of payments under the Agreement

-The Implementing Partner shall request the payment from the Commission on a quarterly basis, by submitting the Claims Form through the InvestEU MIS partially in an unstructured form (i.e. the cover letter) and partially in a structured form (i.e. Appendix 1 of Annex V – Claims Form).
-The Claims Form shall be submitted in fifty (50) calendar days following the end of each relevant quarter with respect to the relevant quarter.
+The Implementing Partner shall request the payment from the Commission on a semi-annual basis, by submitting the Claims Form through the InvestEU MIS partially in an unstructured form (i.e. the cover letter) and partially in a structured form (i.e. Appendix 1 of Annex V – Claims Form).
+The Claims Form shall be submitted (i) within the period commencing on the 60th calendar day and ending on the 70th calendar day following the end of the first semester of each year, and (ii) within the period commencing on the 40th calendar day and ending on the 50th calendar day following the end of the second semester of each year, in each case with respect to such reporting period.

 Payment by the Commission shall be made no later than thirty (30) calendar days of the date of the receipt of the Claims Form.
 Amounts to be paid to the Implementing Partner under this Agreement shall be transferred to the bank account of the Implementing Partner indicated in the financial identification form in Part A of Annex VII.
 The legal entity file of the Implementing Partner is set out in Part B of Annex VII.

-The Implementing Partner shall notify the Commission of an amount payable to the Commission on a quarterly basis, by submitting the Claims Form through the InvestEU MIS in in the form set out in Article 16.1.
-The notification shall be submitted in fifty (50) calendar days following the end of each relevant quarter with respect to the relevant quarter.
+The Implementing Partner shall notify the Commission of an amount payable to the Commission on a semi-annual basis, by submitting the Claims Form through the InvestEU MIS in the form set out in Article 16.1.
+The notification shall be submitted (i) within the period commencing on the 60th calendar day and ending on the 70th calendar day following the end of the first semester of each year, and (ii) within the period commencing on the 40th calendar day and ending on the 50th calendar day following the end of the second semester of each year, in each case with respect to such reporting period.

-Payment to the Commission shall be made no later than thirty (30) calendar days following receipt of the debit note issued by the Commission after receipt of the Claims Form.
+Payment to the Commission shall be made no later than thirty (30) calendar days following receipt of the debit note addressed to the Implementing Partner issued by the Commission after receipt of the Claims Form.
 Amounts to be paid to the Commission under this Agreement shall be transferred to the bank account of the Commission indicated in Article 16.7.

 The payments under this Article 16 shall be requested or notified in euro [if applicable: or in the euro equivalent of the respective due currencies specified] in each Claims Form. [if applicable: The conversion shall be made using the approach set out in Article [2] of Annex I.] In accordance with Article 99(2)(b) and 116(5) of the Financial Regulation, the interest rate for amounts not paid within thirty (30) calendar days following the receipt of the Claims Form or the debit note, as applicable, shall be the rate applied by the ECB to its principal refinancing operations, as published in the C series of the Official Journal of the European Union, in force on the first calendar day of the month in which the deadline falls, increased by 3.5 percentage points.

-Where the Implementing Partner makes a Recovery in whole or in part after the Implementing Partner has called the EU Guarantee, but before the EU has made the corresponding payment to the Implementing Partner, the Implementing Partner shall take into account the Recovery in the following quarterly Claims Form in accordance with this Agreement (including Article[s] [●] of Annex I).
+Where the Implementing Partner makes a Recovery in whole or in part after the Implementing Partner has called the EU Guarantee, but before the EU has made the corresponding payment to the Implementing Partner, the Implementing Partner shall take into account the Recovery in the following Claims Form in accordance with this Agreement (including Article[s] [●] of Annex I).

 The bank accounts of the Commission and the Implementing Partner shall be the following, subject to changes notified in accordance with Article 44: